 - 1.0 Introduction and context

-- 2.0 Definitions of hate crime
+- 2.0 Definitions of Hate Crime

-- 3.0 Types of hate crime
+- 3.0 Types of Hate Crime

-- 4.0 Impact of hate crime
+- 4.0 Impact of Hate Crime

-- 5.0 Policy scope
+- 5.0 Policy Scope

-- 6.0 Policy statement
+- 6.0 Policy Statement

-- 7.0 Policy objectives
+- 7.0 Policy Objectives

 - 8.0 Responsibilities

-- 9.0 Actions and reporting
+- 9.0 Actions and Reporting

-- 10.0 Other organisations and contacts
+- 10.0 Other Organisations and Contacts

-1.0 Introduction and context
+1.0 Introduction and Context

-Every year tens of thousands of people in Britain suffer prejudice because of their identity or perceived 'difference'.
+Every year, tens of thousands of people in Britain suffer prejudice because of their identity or perceived 'difference'.
 This can include acts of physical violence, as well as forms of harassment such as being spat at, being called an abusive name and being threatened.
 Hate crime is a criminal offence and affects all kinds of people from all walks of life.
 It can cause enormous damage to victims, to their families and friends and to wider communities.

-Broxtowe Borough Council's (the Council's) vision for the Borough is that it is "a great place where people enjoy living, working and spending leisure time."
+Broxtowe Borough Council's (the Council's) vision for the Borough is that it "A greener, safer, healthier Borough, where everyone prospers"